ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-I had a pair of racing snails.
-I removed their shells to make them more aerodynamic, but they became sluggish.
+What's blue and not very heavy?
+Light blue.

 [
-Sat May 24 00:27:05 UTC 2025
+Sun May 25 00:31:26 UTC 2025
  ]